-Before the arrival of the Europeans to the Rupununi Savannahs, more especially to the South Rupununi Savannah, the Wapichan people existed and lived in scattered little settlements along the forest edge and over the vast savannah from the foothills of the Majestic Shiizizi (Shiriri), the Mighty ‘Kanookwan’- the Kanuku Mountains, stretching south of the Kanookwan in and near to their farmlands, hunting, fishing and gathering grounds.
+Before the arrival of the Europeans to the Rupununi Savannahs, more especially to the South Rupununi Savannah, the Wapichan people existed and lived in scattered little settlements over the vast savannah from the foothills of the Majestic Shiizizi (Shiriri), the Mighty ‘Kanookwan’- the Kanuku Mountains, along the edge of the jungle stretching south of the Kanookwan in and near to their farmlands, hunting, fishing and gathering grounds.

 During this period on the eve of the arrival of the European missionaries the Wapichan people lived among two other tribes – the Dauwuzai people and the Atoradi people.
 The Dauwuzai people lived at Ziiwara Toon, North East of the present Aishar Toon; and the Atoradi people lived at Bai Dan Nao and Borishao Nao in the south.
-Towards the dawn of the Christian era the Dauwuzai people declined in numbers and the Atoradi people slowly intermixed with the Wapichan people.
+Towards the dawn of the Christian era the Dauwuzai people got extinct or made an exodus to a new destination in the west and the Atoradi people slowly intermixed with the Wapichan people.
 The present Wapichan people of Aishar Toon lived and continue to live at Tamaruwu Wao, Iizai Tao, Chorin Dana, Kubai Wao Tawud, Maroo Toon, Wao Taunu, Shiikorin Nao, Kidikpuzu Dana, Kodoi Dana, Atoruzu Dana, Ziizi Toon, Wuzamunar Wao.
 These places are the present farming, hunting and fishing, and gathering grounds.
-Aishara Toon is also home to the petroglyphs sites at the Makatao mountains, which are dated to thousands of years ago.
-Many of these place are still occupied and used by the present generation of Aishara Toon.
+Aishara toon is also home the 3000 years of petroglyphs site at the Makatao mountains.
+Many of these place are still occupied and used by the present generation of Aishara toon.

 When the missionaries arrived during the 1920’s the Wapichan people of the aforementioned places/settlements were gathered together and established the present and permanent village of Aishara Toon.
 A church and a school were established by the Roman Catholic missionaries in the village.
 There were five other village establishments in the Deep South Rupununi Savannah.
 The first missionaries traversed the vast distances between each of the other Wapichan Villages by a pack Bullock and guide(s).